 - 1. Choose Start > All Programs > Micro Focus > COBOL Analyzer > COBOL Analyzer Administration.
-The Administration window opens. - 2.
-Choose Administer > New Workspace.
-The Create new workspace dialog opens. - 3.
+This opens the Administration window. - 2.
+Click Administer > New Workspace.
+This opens the Create new workspace dialog box. - 3.
 In the Create new workspace dialog, double-click the New Workspace icon for the RDBMS in use at your site or select it and click OK.
-The New workspace dialog opens.
+This opens the New workspace dialog box.

-4. In the New workspace dialog, choose the location for the workspace in the Save in drop-down.
+4. In the New workspace dialog, browse to the location you want to save the workspace to.
 In the File name field, enter the name of the workspace.
-Choose a name that describes the legacy application as closely as possible.
+Choose a name that describes your application as closely as possible.
 Click Save.
-The Define Connection Parameters dialog opens.